kevin-kretz/Zoo-Project/README.md

-# Southern New Hampshire University IT 145 - Final Project
+pt# Southern New Hampshire University IT 145 - Final Project
 <p>In this project, I choose the first option of making a Zoo Authentication System.
 Please see <a href="/it_145_final_porject.pdf">Project Guidelines</a> for the full instructions and Rubric.</p>

 ## Process Documentation